 Consider your favourite App.
 Regardless if you’re an Android or iOS user, you love it, you use it on a daily basis, you’ve recommended it to your friends and you can't imagine living without it.
 What’s the secret for creating such an engaging App?
 After all these years working in web & App design here are some of the conclusions we’ve reached.

-First things first, uniqueness.
+.
 Your app should look and feel like no other.
 There may be many more apps like yours out there but your specific design, tone of voice and presentation should reflect what makes you distinct from the competition, effortlessly and naturally.
-That doesn’t mean that you shouldn’t keep up with conventions and UI/UX best practices, rather than always be willing to go the extra mile.
+That means not only that you should keep up with conventions and adopt best UI/UX practices, but also that you should be willing to go the extra mile.

-As a consequence another extremely important point is research.
-Thing is, no matter how many best practices you incorporate, as John says “you or your team are not your target user”.
+.
+In fact, no matter how many best practices you incorporate, “you or your team are not your target user”.
 You should really reach out and document what your audience needs, what works for them and what doesn’t.
-You speak with them, gather their feedback and utilize all that knowledge to continuously better yourself and your product.
+You should speak to them, gather their feedback and utilize all that knowledge to continuously improve yourself and your product.

-Focus is what comes next.
-Your App, no matter how many things it does, no matter the technologies that come at play and without ever compromising their creative value should convey a single message.
-Users dislike having too many options.
-You should really simplify things for them and make them feel like your whole workflow is the simplest thing they will do all day, no matter the complex and challenging problems you have to solve on the background.
+.
+You should really make things simple for them and make them feel like your whole workflow is the simplest thing they will do all day, no matter the complex and challenging problems you have to solve in the background.

 PayPal is aware of this and has made payments and money transferring look simple.
 Also, although their app looks extremely clean and straightforward there are many complex and awesome mechanisms behind the scenes.
 At Publisto

 we follow the same philosophy in our apps.

 Last but indeed not least, go the extra mile